minprog/prog-project/20 Reference/05 Requirements/20 Requirements.md

 Implementation details:

-- Your visualization must be published using GitHub pages and fully works in at least one current generation browser (Chrome or Firefox are recommended).
+- Your visualization must be published using GitHub Pages and fully works in at least one current generation browser (Chrome or Firefox are recommended).

 - Your visualization must be implemented in D3 (use of additional libraries must be approved by an instructor in the first week).